Critical Minerals and Energy Intelligence. Stay Ahead.

 Vertical farming allows crops to be grown in tight spaces, for example on urban rooftops.
 Agricultural technology, or agtech, such as plant genetics, is allowing crops to be grown faster.
 Innovative greenhouses optimize irrigation, temperature, air filtration.
 Robotics for surveillance and artificial intelligence for faster processing of data and implementation of new techniques.
 And all of these techniques promote sustainability, recycling, cutting down on waste and carbon emissions, and so supporting the fight against climate change and its impact on agriculture.

-agtech vc deal activity investment - The Oregon Group - Investment Insights
+agtech vc deal activity investment - The Oregon Group - Critical Minerals and Energy Intelligence

 Last year, a record US$10.5 billion was invested into agtech.
 One study from Juniper Research suggests the market value will reach US$22.5 billion by 2025.